LandRegistry/common-dev-env/README.md

 ##### ActiveMQ

 There are no fragments needed when using this.
 The Management Console will be available on <http://localhost:8161> (admin/admin).

+##### IBM MQ

+There are no fragments needed when using this.
+The Web Console will be available on <http://localhost:9443> (admin/admin), metrics on port 9157 and MQ itself on port 1414.

 ##### Redis